 Each sign occupies a space known as a house of 30 degrees (totalling 360 of the circle).

 These 12 signs are named for a constellation within 30 degrees of the plane of the ecliptic.

 The ecliptic is an imaginary path of Earth’s orbit around the Sun.

 There are 12 signs.
-They are: Aires, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scropio, Sagittarius,
+They are: Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius,

-Capricorn, Aqurias, and Pisces.
+Capricorn, Aquarius, and Pisces.
 All signs are relative to constellations that are seen from Earth.